astericky/adonisthedemigod/_posts/2014-11-21-developing-a-gulp-edge.md

 This book was a very pleasurable and productive read to be quite frank.
 I can use this in my workflow immediately.
 'Developing a Gulp Edge' and the Kyle Simpson 'You Don't Know Javascript' series made me appreciate development books and the authors of these books.
 They are more thorough than reading a random blog post on the subject many times.
 Developers are already working on their own projects and in many cases writing a book is a deviation from their other projects.

 The authors could probably improve this book by updating some of the examples in this book.
 In particular, I would update the cache busting with gulp part of the book.
-I have not yet been able to find anything to cache bust a js file. the examples they provided work with everything but Javascript files.
-I would've also liked to see some things on working with sprites as well.
+I have not yet been able to find anything to cache bust a js file.
+The examples they provided with cache busting worked with everything but Javascript files.
+I would've also liked to see some thing about working with sprites as well.

+Lastly, we are walked through creating our own gulp plugin that does not actually do anything.
+It is good practice for those who intend to create a plugin.

 [Check out 'Developing A Gulp Edge'](http://shop.oreilly.com/product/9781939902146.do)